 Associate Professor Khalid Alsaleh, MD, Saudi Arabia

-All moderators had provided the discussion/conclusion of the group discussion, read the report and revised the content of the tables.
+All moderators had provided the discussion/conclusion of the group discussion, read the report and revised the content of the summary discussion of the case study.

-The Generics and Biosimilars Initiative (GaBI) wishes to thank Assistant Professor Abdulaziz Alhossan, Vice Chairman of Saudi Pharmaceutical Society for his support through the offering of advice and information during the preparation of this scientific meeting; as well as Associate Professor Gianluca Trifirò, chair of the 2017 GCC stakeholder meeting; for his strong support in facilitating the discussion in the scientific meeting.
+The Generics and Biosimilars Initiative (GaBI) wishes to thank Assistant Professor Abdulaziz Alhossan, for his support through the offering of advice and information during the preparation of this scientific meeting; as well as Professor Gianluca Trifirò, chair of the 2017 GCC stakeholder meeting; for his strong support in facilitating the discussion in the scientific meeting.

 The authors and speakers would like to acknowledge the help of all the meeting speaker faculty and participants, each of whom contributed to the success of the meeting and the content of this report, as well as the support of the moderators: Dr Nabila Jawad Al Lawati and Associate Professor Khalid Alsaleh in facilitating meaningful discussion during the parallel case study working sessions, presenting the discussion findings at the meeting and contributing in the finalization of this Meeting Report.